 - Is the name easy to understand and remember?

 - Does the desired name not have any negative meanings in other languages?

 - Is the name available regionally, nationwide and even worldwide?

 - Is there a suitable free domain for the company website?

 - Can the name be trademarked in the future?

 To be able to answer “yes” to all these questions, you need to do a little research.
 Ask friends and acquaintances to clarify the first two questions.
-After a thorough Google search, the directories of the Commercial Register (Handelsregister) and the German Trademark and Patent Office (Deutsches Patent- und Markenamt) are important addresses so that you can avoid name duplications.
+After a thorough Google search, the directories of the Handelsregister (commercial register) and the Deutsches Patent- und Markenamt (German Trademark and Patent Office) are important addresses so that you can avoid name duplications.

 Tip: It is better to put together a shortlist of three to five names because your first preference may not be viable.

 Did you know you have to follow official company naming rules?
 If you break any of these, expect additional costs and delays.
 But, you can easily avoid this by getting a name check at the Chamber of Industry and Commerce (IHK).